Our Stories

 “My plans now are to expand the business so that I can move from the family farm and build my own house with my husband and our children,” she said.

 Inspired by Rebecka’s story?
-Partner with us today and empower more women like Rebecka so they too can start their own business and lift themselves and their families out of hunger.
+Partner with us today and empower more women like Rebecka so they too can start their own businesses and lift themselves and their families out of hunger.

 Abraham Made His Children A Future